netdata/netdata/web/gui/custom/README.md

 ### Syncing chart units

-netdata dashboards support auto-scaling of units.
+Netdata dashboards support auto-scaling of units.
 So, `MB` can become `KB`, `GB`, etc dynamically, based on the value to be shown.

 Giving the same `NAME` with `data-common-units="NAME"`, 2+ charts can be forced to always have the same units.